pulumi/pulumi-hugo/themes/default/content/docs/clouds/aws/get-started/_index.md

 $ pulumi up
 ```

-Again, you'll see a preview of the changes before they're deployed:
+Review the preview of the changes before deploying:

 ```
 Previewing update (dev):